The Perfect 2-Week Thailand Itinerary: Must-Visit Destinations in 2025

 Days 9-11: Phuket

-After immersing yourself in the serene mountainous landscapes of the North, it's time to journey southward to discover stunning beaches and captivating islands.
+After enjoying the peaceful mountains of the North, head south.
+There, you will find stunning beaches and beautiful islands.
 Make Phuket your next destination – one of Thailand's most renowned and largest islands.
-In Phuket, a vibrant blend of nightclubs, markets, tranquil beaches, and flavorful restaurants awaits.

 Once you’re in Phuket, you’ll want to take the first day to relax and fully soak up what Phuket has to offer.
 Kickstart your adventure by relaxing at one of the many beaches the island has such as Kata beach, hailed for being one of the most beautiful beaches in Phuket.